jbboin/panorama-indexing-localization/README.md

     $ cd ../.. # return to the root directory after this

 Note that the project has the following dependencies: Eigen3, Boost1.4 and OpenCV.

+Tested on Ubuntu 16.04 64-bit and on Mac.

 ## Dataset preparation